MicaelJarniac/gong/docs/CONTRIBUTING.md

 ## Code of conduct

-Help us keep **Gong** open and inclusive.
+Help us keep **Gongy** open and inclusive.
 Please read and follow our [Code of conduct](CODE_OF_CONDUCT.md).

 ## How can I contribute?

 ### Improve documentation

-As a **Gong** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc. Take a look at the [documentation issues that need help](https://github.com/MicaelJarniac/gong/issues?q=is%3Aopen+label%3Adocumentation+label%3A"help+wanted").
+As a **Gongy** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc. Take a look at the [documentation issues that need help](https://github.com/MicaelJarniac/gongy/issues?q=is%3Aopen+label%3Adocumentation+label%3A"help+wanted").

 Please follow the [Documentation guidelines](#documentation).